auth0-samples/auth0-javascript-samples/05-Token-Renewal/README.md

 If you see an error on renewal saying `login_required`, that means you may be using the Auth0 dev keys for whichever social login you're testing.
 You'll need to add your own keys for this to work.

+## Run the Application With Docker

+In order to run the example with docker you need to have `docker` installed.

+You also need to set the environment variables as explained [previously](#set-the-client-id-domain-and-api-url).

+Execute in command line `sh exec.sh` to run the Docker in Linux, or `.\exec.ps1` to run the Docker in Windows.

 ## What is Auth0?

 Auth0 helps you to: